 [[folder: [[http://www.example.org Example Website ]]

-Moreover, anything about [[ArtisticLicenseReligion religious inaccuracies]] will not be represented on this page, due to a) Literature/TheBible being a work with wide interpretations. b) RuleOfCautiousEditingJudgement, unless it a) directly contradicts one of the few indisputable things about the Bible (e.g. the text of a passage) or b) makes clearly claims about the doctrines of a particular sect (e.g. claims respecting Catholic theology unsupported by anything in Catholic literature).
+Moreover, anything about [[ArtisticLicenseReligion religious inaccuracies]] will not be represented on this page, due to a) Literature/TheBible being a work with wide interpretations, and b) RuleOfCautiousEditingJudgement, unless it a) directly contradicts one of the few indisputable things about the Bible (e.g. the text of a passage) or b) makes clearly false claims about the doctrines of a particular sect (e.g. claims respecting Catholic theology unsupported by anything in Catholic literature).

 * The depiction of Seville has been criticized by Spanish-speaking readers, among other things. ''[[/folder]]